antonshulgin/canvas-compare/README.md

 Non-empty string, required.

-### params.scale
+### params.resolution

 Float number between `0.01` and `1`, optional, defaults to `1`.

-The lower the value, the smaller the resulting diff.
-Might be helpful when dealing with large images.
+The lower the value, the smaller the resulting diff image.
+Might be helpful performance-wise when dealing with large images.

 ### params.threshold